Please find more information on the cookies here

 Viktor Madarász produced this painting with a historical theme during his sojourn in Paris, which shows Ilona Zrínyi faced with the verdict of the Habsburg court after the fall of Munkács castle.
 Although Munkács appears as the location of the event in the title, this painting is actually about the decision to separate the family, thus proclaimed in the Viennese court.
 The sixteen-year-old Julianna was taken to a cloister run by the Order of Saint Ursula, while the twelve-year-old Ferenc Rákóczi was sent to a Jesuit monastery in Neuhaus, never to meet his mother again.
 Ilona Zrínyi’s straight and taut bearing represents her dignity as a defender of the castle and at the same time her pain as a mother, which she is suffering at the prospect of losing her children.
 The young Rákóczi, slightly withdrawing from his mother’s protective embrace, looks downwards but still appearing brave and defiant, while Julianna, resigned to her fate and enveloped in pain, bows her head, shutting off the world.
 This triangular composition holding the mother and her children in a tight unit is a powerful representation of a woman who will not deny her faith nor renounce her maternal dignity.
 Madarász provides a downward counterpoint to this: a looser triangle with the conspicuous figure of the notary with his bent back slavishly bowing down to any authority, and that of the seated, cocky, arrogant soldier.

-Although this is a picture with an historical theme, the figure of Ilona Zrínyi has a relevance far beyond the late seventeenth-century events.
-She is a woman and a mother who holds together even in the most difficult circumstances.
-Where do difficult circumstances begin for an individual and a family when in quarantine?
-To what degree do the usual roles in a family change?
-How does a parent and a child experience being confined?
-With resignation, with defiance…?
+Although this is a picture with an historical theme, the figure of Ilona Zrínyi has a relevance far beyond the late 17th-century events.
+She is a woman and a mother who holds her family together even in the most difficult circumstances.
+Where did difficult circumstances begin for an individual and a family during the lockdown?
+To what degree did the usual roles in a family change?
+How did parents and children experience being confined?
+With resignation, with defiance, or…?